Skip to content

 • Trusted identity provider controls

-• Commonly enforced as SA-or-scope (ADMIN_SCOPE.TRUSTED_PROVIDER_EDIT), with additional tenant-admin-specific logic for some IdP fields.
+• Commonly enforced as SA-or-scope (admin::trusted-provider:edit), with additional Tenant-Administrator-specific logic for some IdP fields.

 • Monitoring / reporting APIs

-• Often scope-gated (e.g. audit/log scopes, protected health scope), with tenant-admin access potentially enabled via the middleware “admin override”.
+• Often scope-gated (e.g. audit/log scopes, protected health scope), with Tenant Administrator access potentially enabled via the admin override mechanism.

 Securing admin accounts (best practices)